 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires that our directors and executive officers, and persons who own more than ten percent (10%) of our common stock, file with the SEC reports of initial ownership of our common stock and subsequent changes in that ownership and furnish to us copies of all forms they file pursuant to Section 16(a).
-Based solely on a review of Forms 3, 4, and 5 furnished to us or filed with the SEC in fiscal 2016, we believe all Section 16(a) filing requirements were timely made in the fiscal year ended February 29, 2016, except the following filings were late: Andrew Sealfon one Form 5, one Form 3 and one Form 4; Brad Sealfon one Form 5; Cyril Narishkin one Form 3; David Anderson one Form 3; Joseph Manko one Form 3, five Form 4's; Karen Fisher one Form 3; Mark Pastreich one Form 4; Paul Baker one Form 4.
+Based solely on a review of Forms 3, 4, and 5 furnished to us or filed with the SEC in fiscal 2016, we believe all Section 16(a) filing requirements were timely made in the fiscal year ended February 29, 2016, except the following filings were late: Andrew Sealfon one Form 5; Brad Sealfon one Form 5; David Anderson one Form 3; Joseph Manko one Form 3, one Form 4; Karen Fisher one Form 3; Mark Pastreich one Form 4; Paul Baker one Form 4.
 The majority of the late filings were due to missing technical requirements such as having proper edgar access codes.
 Except for gifts by Andrew Sealfon to his children, there were no dispositions of shares in the filings.